1 winter squash (buttercup, butternut, kabocha or acorn)

 |2 ribs celery, sliced||Scallions for garnish, thinly sliced|

-Scrub the winter squash and cut into one-inch cubes.
-I buy organic squash and do not peel it.
-The skin will soften, especially if using butternut.
-It’s always best to use the whole food.
+- Wash the winter squash with a vegetable brush and cut into one-inch cubes.
+I buy organic squash and do not peel butternut squash.
+The skin will soften on butternut.
+It’s always best to use the whole food whenever possible.

 Tips from Deborah

 You can use vegetable bouillon instead of miso.
 Adjust the water accordingly.

 Use Imagine’s creamy Butternut Squash soup as a base and adjust the water accordingly.
 Omit the miso.